Shamanthkolegodu/share-your-thoughts/README.md

 # share-your-thoughts

 A simple website that allows you to share your thought with people and friends.
-Website is built using flask, html, javascript, css.
+Website is built using flask, html, javascript, css Bootstrap4.

 requirements
 python 3.4+